palw3ey/ye3ftp/README.md

 # Build

 To customize and create your own images.
+Or simply create an image compatible with your operating system architecture.

 ```bash
 git clone https://github.com/palw3ey/ye3ftp.git